IUP offers numerous

 *Some programs do not waive the exam requirement based on residency or a US degree.

 All other students must satisfy the English language proficiency requirement through a qualifying exam score.
 Minimum requirements for graduate admissions are:

 *Some departments may require a higher score for their program(s).
 Please contact your graduate coordinator for your program to learn more.

-Transcripts from students who are not required to use a foreign educational credential evaluation organization must have the official seal of the institution and be sent directly to IUP.
+Please note that transcripts from international students who are not required to use an educational credential evaluation organization must have the official seal of the institution and be sent directly to IUP.

 All international students are required to complete a financial affidavit showing that they have enough money to cover the cost of two semesters at IUP.
 If a sponsor is someone other than a parent, a bank statement or letter from the sponsor is required.
 Bank statements and letters cannot be more than one year old.

 Please upload or submit a copy of your passport.
 If you have dependents (spouse and/or children), please include copies of their passport(s) as well.

 The Graduate Provisional Program is designed for students who want to study English before starting a degree program at IUP.

 Students can receive provisional admission to select graduate programs (see below) at IUP while they study at the American Language intensive English program to meet the university’s language proficiency requirement.